 Bio

-Following family medicine residency, Dr. Wells practiced emergency medicine in a variety of settings, from rural hospitals to level 1 trauma centers, serving as medical director of ground and air EMS services.
-After 16 years in emergency medicine he returned to family medicine in an academic setting and helped developed simulation curricula in critical patient assessment and in procedure skills using the concepts of mastery learning and deliberate practice.
-They have also incorporated deliberate practice into non procedural areas such as behavioral sciences and global health education.
-He is currently the medical director of the Shelden Clinical Simulation Center in the School of Medicine.
+Jack Wells, MD, MHA, CHSE, is an associate professor of Clinical Family and Community Medicine at the University of Missouri School of Medicine.
+Following family medicine residency, he practiced emergency medicine in a variety of settings, from rural hospitals to level one trauma centers and served as medical director of ground and air EMS services.
+After 16 years in emergency medicine, he returned to family medicine in an academic setting and helped developed simulation curricula in critical patient assessment and in procedure skills using the concepts of mastery learning and deliberate practice.
+His group has also incorporated deliberate practice into non procedural areas such as behavioral sciences and global health education.
+He is currently the medical director of the Shelden Clinical Simulation Center in the MU School of Medicine.

-In 2006 Dr. Wells went to Honduras for a short term medical service trip and was immediately captivated by serving in low resource settings.
+In 2006, Dr. Wells went to Honduras for a short-term medical service trip and was immediately captivated by serving in low-resource settings.
 He has been back to Honduras and to Guatemala on several trips, most recently with the CMDA group.
-He loves the opportunity to help those less fortunate than we in the US, and to help our learners experience providing medical care in environments vastly different from our own.
-He also enjoys teaching local providers techniques that will allow them to deliver a higher level of care to their own patients.
+He loves the opportunity to help those less fortunate and to help learners experience providing medical care in environments vastly different form our own.
+Dr. Wells also enjoys teaching in local providers techniques that will allow them to deliver a higher level of care to their own patients.

-In helping to develop a global health curriculum using simulation Dr. Wells has been able to help our students and residents simulate the experience of serving in low resource settings as they learn how different cultures approach healthcare.
-He has given several presentations on this topic nationally and internationally, and hope to be able to use that experience to help our Global Health Scholars as they prepare to serve in many different settings.
+In helping to develop a global health curriculum using simulation, Dr. Wells has been able to help MU students, and residents simulate the experience of serving in low-resource settings as they learn how different cultures approach healthcare.
+He has given several presentations on this topic nationally and internationally and hopes to be able to use that experience to help the MU Global Health Scholars as they prepare to serve in many different settings.